 60 minutes = 1 hour.

 7 days = 1 week.

 The other months have either 4 weeks plus 2 days or 4 weeks plus 3 days.
-To understand what a leap year is, check this site.
+In order to understand what a leap year is, you can check this site.

 12 months = 1 year.

 10 centuries = 1 millennium.